Dnipro (Kyiv Metro): Station

 Also interesting is that under the station pass the lines of the Kyiv tram, originally there was depot there, but in 1960, when the Metro was opened, it lacked a full depot for serious repairs and the tram depot was converted into a Metro one.
 Tram tracks were used for rail cars and these were pushed onto a rotor which spun them 90 degrees before hydraulically lifting them up onto the estacade.
 Although this unique operation was time-consuming, it was nevertheless rarely used as a service bay behind Arsenalna was suitable in most cases.
 In 1965 after the extension to the left bank, the Darnytsia depot was opened, and both the provisional depot and the rotor/lift were dismantled.
 (See pre-1965 layout of the station and video of its operation.)

 Today the station, although having short passenger traffic, remains the most popular in Kyiv Metro.
 Most of the people who actually come off there are visitors to the city that are amazed at the construction of this remarkable 40-year-old design.
 Over the years, its exposure to the elements has necessitated some repair work and renovation which is periodically carried out.
 The station also remains symbolic in other ways, as it was on the hill of the right bank, where the current portal tunnels are that in 1949 the first tunnel boring shield was launched.

+The station was closed on 24 February 2022 at the beginning of the Russian invasion of Ukraine.
+The station was reopened on 8 March 2024.
+The Kyiv City State Administration did state on 7 March 2024 that during an air alert, to warn for Russian missile strikes, the station "will be closed for passenger transportation for safety reasons."
+It was announced that the station would be open from 5:41 a.m. to 10:36 p.m.